OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/cannot-open-database-nameit-may-not-be-a-database-that-your-application-recogniz.md

 keywords: jeterr40.chm5003049
 f1_keywords:
 - jeterr40.chm5003049
-ms.prod: access
 ms.assetid: 5441640a-c2e9-ac40-f7d7-1b1a216c9fd8
-ms.date: 06/08/2017
+ms.date: 06/08/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# Cannot open database <name>.
+# Cannot open database \<name\>.
 It may not be a database that your application recognizes, or the file may be corrupt.
 (Error 3049)